Swasth-Apps/swasth.co/src/pages/blog/dealing-with-body-dysmorphia.md

  **Forms**; which comprises of

-Muscle of dysmorphia: Those with muscle dysmorphia may feel that their body is too small or not muscular enough.
+Muscle dysmorphia: Those with muscle dysmorphia may feel that their body is too small or not muscular enough.

  BDD by proxy: People with BDD by proxy may worry constantly about others' appearance.